• Skip to primary navigation

 Cheesy Béchamel Sauce

-1. In a medium sized saucepan, heat 2 tbsp of vegan butter or margarine over medium-high heat.
+1. In a medium sized saucepan, heat 2 tablespoon of vegan butter medium-high heat.
 Add the chopped red onion and cook until translucent and tender.
-Whisk in the flour, garlic powder, turmeric, paprika, and salt.
+Whisk in the flour, garlic powder, turmeric, and paprika.
 Cook for 1 minute.

-2. Very slowly whisk in the vegetable broth, followed by the unsweetened soy milk.
+2. Slowly whisk in the vegetable broth, followed by the unsweetened soy milk.
 Stir in the nutritional yeast and Daiya cheese (optional).
 Turn heat down to medium and simmer for a few minutes, until the cheese is melted.
+Taste and adjust seasoning with salt.
 Set aside.

 Potato & Broccoli Casserole

-2. Combine bread crumbs, melted butter/margarine, garlic and onion powder, oregano, and a sprinkle of salt.
+2. Combine bread crumbs, melted butter, garlic and onion powder, oregano, and a sprinkle of salt.

 3. Lightly grease a 9" pie plate with butter/margarine.
 Begin with 1 layer of thin sliced Creamer potatoes, slightly overlapping.
 Sprinkle with salt.
 Add a thin layer of sauce.
 Layer sliced broccoli florets, slightly over lapping.
 Sprinkle with salt.
 Add a thin layer of sauce.
 Repeat as many times as necessary (1-2 times).
 Be sure to salt each layer of raw potato or broccoli.
 Finish with a hefty layer of sauce.
 Top with seasoned bread crumbs.